rahulcharvekar/user-auth-service/docs/rbac-setup.md

 - Users have roles (like "ADMIN" or "USER").
 - Roles are linked to policies that define what they can do.
 - When a user tries to access something, the system checks if their roles allow it.

+## RBAC Example

+Let's walk through a concrete example to make RBAC clearer.
+Imagine a payment reconciliation system with these requirements:

+**Users:**
+- Alice: System Administrator
+- Bob: Reconciliation Officer
+- Charlie: Regular User

+**Roles:**
+- ADMIN: Full system access
+- RECONCILIATION_OFFICER: Can reconcile payments and view reports
+- USER: Basic access only

+**Capabilities (Actions):**
+- CREATE_USER: Create new users
+- READ_PAYMENT: View payment records
+- RECONCILE_PAYMENT: Process payment reconciliations
+- VIEW_REPORTS: Access financial reports

+**Policies:**
+- Admin Policy: Allows ADMIN role to do everything
+- Officer Policy: Allows RECONCILIATION_OFFICER to reconcile payments and view reports
+- User Policy: Allows USER to view their own payments

+**Endpoints:**
+- POST /api/users (create user) - Protected by Admin Policy
+- GET /api/payments (view payments) - Protected by Officer Policy and User Policy
+- POST /api/payments/reconcile (reconcile) - Protected by Officer Policy

+**How it works:**
+1. Alice logs in → Gets ADMIN role → Can access all endpoints
+2. Bob logs in → Gets RECONCILIATION_OFFICER role → Can reconcile and view reports, but can't create users
+3. Charlie logs in → Gets USER role → Can only view payments, nothing else

+This ensures each user only accesses what they need for their job.

 ## Project Structure Overview